jadecobra/python_tdd_exercises/source/make_tdd/make_tdd_manually/make_tdd_environment_no_wsl.rst

 ----

-I can install `pytest-watcher`_ globally (for the entire computer), which means it will always be available to any project on the computer, but a better way would be to put it in a `virtual environment`_ so that it is installed only for this project.
+I can install `pytest-watcher`_ globally (for the entire computer), which means it will always be available to any project on the computer.
+A better way would be to put it in a `virtual environment`_ so that it is installed only for this project.

 A `virtual environment`_ is a separate folder_ where I can install `Python packages`_ that my project needs.
 This helps me keep things that belong to the project in one place, separate from other things on the computer.